Hack Club

 Fusion 360

-Code the onboard firmware — ADCS, power, comms, camera, sensors.
-Track every hour in Hackatime.
+Build the onboard programs: ADCS, power, comms, camera, sensors.
+Every hour tracked in Hackatime.

 Code Review

-Flight computer + IMU + camera + your chosen sensors.
-Shipped directly.
+Flight computer, IMU, camera, and your chosen sensors.
 No kit without approved code.

 $5–7